-The wines of Monnières-Saint-Fiacre are fleshy and creamy in texture, with a subtle yet refreshing touch of bitterness at the finish.
+The wines of Monnières-Saint Fiacre are fleshy and creamy in texture, with a subtle yet refreshing touch of bitterness at the finish.
 They deliver aromas of citrus fruit, orange blossom, and exotic fruit, often combined with balsamic notes like wax or honey.

-After hand-harvesting, alcoholic fermentation occurs with native yeasts in temperature-controlled stainless steel tanks.
+After hand-harvesting, fermentation occurs with native yeasts in temperature-controlled stainless steel tanks.
 After fermentation, the wine ages on the lees for 35 months in underground cement tanks before bottling.
 The wine is produced only in the best years.